×

 Reflex Action

 A reflex action is a quick, spontaneous movement brought on by outside stimuli.
 These are, to put it simply, instinctive reactions to action without any thought involved.
 Without conscious awareness, these quick, reflexive motions take place in a split second.
-Although they may appear straightforward, reflex action needs intricate brain and body part synchronisation.
+Although they may appear straightforward, reflex action needs intricate brain and body part synchronization.

-Reflex Arcs and its Types
+Reflex Arcs and Their Types

 There are two kinds of reflex arcs: